DHOcreator/Easy-Info/README.md

 # Easy-Info
-A python dictionary that's accessed through the command prompt.
+A easy to access python dictionary template!